What is the Colonel's Cupboard?

 Donations were originally collected from various campus departments, students, and local partnerships.
 Originally, the Cupboard partnered with the Gods Outreach and Grace Now food pantries in Richmond so that no student would go without food while the stock was built up during the first year of operation.
 Today, the Cupboard is able to sustain itself with large-scale campus food drives and donations from several local churches.
 The partnership with Gods Outreach and Grace Now remain intact so that any excess food from campus drives are donated to these organizations, and students seeking more assistance can reach out.

-The Cupboard is overseen by the Coordinator of Community Service and the Colonel’s Cupboard in the Office of Student Life and First-Year Experience, Dylan Bogard.
-The day-to-day operations are overseen by an AmeriCorps VISTA member,who works with clients and volunteers throughout the work week.
-Weekly service projects allow for students, faculty, staff, and community members to assist in sorting food donations, packing food boxes, and distributing food boxes to campus partners.
+The Cupboard is overseen by the Coordinator of Registered Student Organizations and Community Service in the Office of Student Life and First-Year Experience.
+The day-to-day operations are overseen by an AmeriCorps VISTA member, who works with clients and volunteers throughout the work week.
+Weekly service projects allow for students, faculty, staff, and community members to assist in sorting food donations and other essential tasks in the Cupboard.

 - 1 in 6 EKU students experience food insecurity during the first semester on campus